alfredo1995/Csharp/README.md

-2) Subir arquivos criados apos upado o projeto no githun
+2) Atualizando os arquivos do projeto no github

               - git status                                                   ->  ver alterações no projeto
               - git add .                                                    ->  adicionar as alterações no projeto